tmg-m/Project-m3/README.md

 # My project's name

-​
+​Work Floo

 ## Description

-​
+​ An App dedicated to opening issues encountered in work of any kind with an open mindset of confronting it globally and solve it, may the issues/problems be form as lower as school level to professional level doesnt matter.

-This repository is the REST API for the [frontend repository XXX](link).
-It allows users to...
+This repository is the REST API for the [frontend repository Work-Floo](https://github.com/tmg-m/Work-floo).

 ### setup .env